SeaQL/seaql.github.io/Blog/blog/2023-02-06-whats-new-in-seaorm-0.11.0.md

 impl ActiveModelBehavior for ActiveModel {}
 ```

-## Change to `ActiveModelBehavior`
+## Changes to `ActiveModelBehavior`

-[[#1328](https://github.com/SeaQL/sea-orm/pull/1328), [#1145](https://github.com/SeaQL/sea-orm/pull/1145)] The methods of `ActiveModelBehavior` now has `Connection` as an additional parameter.
+[[#1328](https://github.com/SeaQL/sea-orm/pull/1328), [#1145](https://github.com/SeaQL/sea-orm/pull/1145)] The methods of `ActiveModelBehavior` now have `Connection` as an additional parameter.
 It enables you to perform database operations, for example, logging the changes made to the existing model or validating the data before inserting it.

 ```rust
 #[async_trait]